heig-vd-dai-course/heig-vd-dai-course-code-examples/22-web-infrastructures/traefik-secure-advanced/README.md

 - Make use of the
   [DNS challenge](https://doc.traefik.io/traefik/https/acme/#dnschallenge) to
   generate HTTPS certificates, even if Traefik is not publicly accessible
+- Enable HTTPS globally for all services (entrypoint level)
+- HTTP is not accessible anymore
 - Generate a common HTTPS certificate for all the services (wildcard certificate)
 - Redirect all HTTP requests to HTTPS at the entrypoint level instead of using